“Productivity is being able to do things that you were never able to do before.” — Franz Kafka

-Agile Results is a simple system for meaningful results.
-It’s introduced in my book, Getting Results the Agile Way.
+Agile Results is a simple system for meaningful results that I introduced in my productivity and time management book, Getting Results the Agile Way.

 Agile Results helps you win in work AND life.

 But mostly, you will fall in love with what you are capable of.

 On this page, you’ll learn how to get started with Agile Results.
 If you do nothing else, simply identify 3 great results that you want to accomplish for today.
 The rest will follow.